lambdamikel/DLMAPS/README.md

 as well.
 During the partnership of Racer Systems GmbH with Franz Inc., Jans got inspired by our work on spatio-thematic query answering and ontologies and incorporated very similar ideas into AllegroGraph, which was in its infancy in 2005.
+Jans saw a demo of DLMAPS in our Racer Systems Hamburg office in 2005.
 Spatio-thematic query answering, ontologies, and geo-spatial knowledge graphs have come a long way since then!

 But back to DLMAPS: